-World Cup 2018: Quarter-Final Scores, Results, Highlights and Reaction
+World Cup 2018: Quarterfinal Scores, Results, Highlights and Reaction

 🗣 | A fine performance from @JPickford1 earns the @England goalkeeper the @Budweiser #ManoftheMatch for #SWEENG!
 Here's his post-match interview https://t.co/PTxJdwFyOH

-The argument can be made that England haven't faced an especially tough road to reach the semifinals, as they beat Panama and Tunisia in the group stage, while losing 1-0 to Belgium.
+The argument can be made that England hasn't faced an especially tough road to reach the semifinals, as it beat Panama and Tunisia in the group stage while losing 1-0 to Belgium.

 England then needed penalty kicks to knock out a Colombian side that wasn't in its best form before eliminating Sweden on Saturday.